Than Shwe: Health and family

 In August 2021, Than Shwe and his wife tested positive for COVID-19.
 They have been warded at the 1,000-bed military-owned hospital in Thaik Chaung.

 On 23 October 2024, a significant event unfolded when Nay Soe Maung, Than Shwe's son-in-law married to Kyi Kyi Shwe, was detained by Myanmar's current military government in Pyigyidagun Township, Mandalay.
 A medical doctor and former military officer, Nay Soe Maung is also the father of Nay Shwe Thway Aung, Than Shwe's grandson.
 The authorities cited concerns over his social media activities, claiming they disrupted public order and incited unrest.
 This arrest has drawn attention, particularly given Nay Soe Maung's previous criticisms of the military’s response to civil resistance after the 2021 coup.

-The incident reflects the ongoing tensions within Myanmar’s military elite and raises questions about the enduring influence of Than Shwe's legacy.
-Despite his past ties to the current leadership, Nay Soe Maung's situation highlights that familial connections do not guarantee protection in the current political landscape.
+The incident reflects the ongoing tensions within the country's military elite and questions the enduring influence of Than Shwe's legacy.
+Nay Soe Maung's situation, despite past ties to the current leadership, highlights that familial connections do not guarantee protection in the current political landscape.

 In a show of support for his father, Nay Shwe Thway Aung posted on his Facebook story on 26 October 2024: "Doing such things makes the people suffer...
 Let's think carefully," and in Burmese: "အဲ့လိုတွေလုပ်လေပြည်သူကနာကျည်းလေ.. စဉ်းစားချင့်ချိန်လုပ်ကြပါ.."
-This statement underscores the challenges facing those within the former ruling elite as they navigate the complexities of the current military regime.

 Yadaya rituals

 In an October 2010 state visit, Burmese State Peace and Development Council members greeted Thai PM Abhisit Vejjajiva in acheik patterned longyi typically worn by women.
 Various sources attributed this to yadaya practices.

 Than Shwe often performed superstitious yadaya rituals to maintain his power and followed the advice of astrologers and shamans.
 A seated jade Buddha statue that Than Shwe had carved in his image was erected in 1999 at the southern entrance of Shwedagon pagoda.
 It is on a list of unorthodox statues drawn up by the religious affairs ministry.
 Former UN secretary-general Ban Ki-moon and General Secretary of the Chinese Communist Party Xi Jinping are among those who have paid respects at the statue during visits to Yangon.

-As a notoriously superstitious, the unusual clothing choices, namely the wearing of traditional female acheik-patterned longyi (sarongs) by Than Shwe and other military generals at public appearances, including Union Day celebrations in February 2011 and at the reception of the Lao Prime Minister Bouasone Bouphavanh in June 2011 have also been attributed to yadaya, as a way to divert power to neutralize Aung San Suu Kyi's power.
+Though superstitious, the unusual clothing choices, namely the wearing of traditional female acheik-patterned longyi (sarongs) by Than Shwe and other military generals at public appearances, including Union Day celebrations in February 2011 and at the reception of the Lao Prime Minister Bouasone Bouphavanh in June 2011 have also been attributed to yadaya, as a way to divert power to neutralize Aung San Suu Kyi's power.